joedesousa/Public/README.md

 # Public
-Archived programs and files for public review
+Archived programs and files for public review.